Initial Reports for LLCs and Corporations

 3. Initial Reports

-Initial reports lay the foundation for the annual report filings businesses must complete as part of their ongoing compliance responsibilities.
-Companies must file their Initial reports with the Secretary of State office (or comparable agency) in their state.
+Initial Reports lay the foundation for the Annual Reports businesses must complete as part of their ongoing compliance responsibilities.
+Companies must file their Initial Reports with the Secretary of State office or comparable agency in their state.

-Anyone can file a business’s initial report on its behalf.
-Generally, at least one LLC member or corporation’s director or officer must sign the form.
+Anyone can file an Initial Report on the behalf of the business.
+Generally, at least one LLC member or Corporation’s director or officer must sign the form.

 • Alaska